-As a result of the global COVID-19 pandemic, numerous countries, including the United States, have declared national emergencies and have reacted by instituting quarantines, restrictions on travel and temporarily closing non-essential businesses, including offices and hotels.
-Many states in the U.S. instituted varying degrees of "shelter-in-place" guidelines or orders and other measures designed to mitigate the impact of COVID-19.
+As of September 30, 2020, the COVID-19 pandemic remains ongoing, and as a result, numerous countries, including the United States, have declared national emergencies and have reacted by instituting quarantines, restrictions on travel and temporarily closing non-essential businesses, including offices and hotels.
+Many states and local jurisdictions in the U.S. instituted varying degrees of "shelter-in-place" guidelines or orders and other measures designed to mitigate the impact of COVID-19.
 Such actions have resulted in significant macroeconomic disruptions and have adversely impacted many industries.
 In response, the U.S. government has implemented unprecedented actions, such as economic stimulus and interest rate cuts.
-However, the outbreak could have a continued adverse impact on macroeconomic and market conditions and trigger a period of global economic slowdown.
-The rapid development and fluidity of this situation precludes any prediction as to the ultimate adverse impact of COVID-19 on economic and market conditions, and, as a result, present material uncertainty and risk with respect to us and the performance of our investments.
+However, the ongoing pandemic may continue to adversely impact macroeconomic and market conditions, resulting in a period of global economic slowdown.
+The rapidly evolving and fluid nature of this situation precludes any prediction as to the ultimate adverse impact of COVID-19 on economic and market conditions, and, as a result, present material uncertainty and risk with respect to us and the performance of our investments.

-The full extent of the impact and effects of COVID-19 will depend on future developments, including, among other factors, the duration and spread of the outbreak, along with the related travel advisories, quarantines and restrictions, the recovery time of the disrupted supply chains and industries, the impact of labor market interruptions, the impact of government interventions and uncertainty with respect to the duration of the global economic slowdown.
+The full extent of the impact and effects of COVID-19 will depend on future developments, including, among other factors, the duration, severity and spread of the outbreak, along with the related travel advisories, quarantines and restrictions, the recovery time of the disrupted supply chains and industries, the impact of labor market interruptions, the impact of government interventions and uncertainty with respect to the duration of the global economic slowdown.
 For additional discussion with respect to the potential impact of the COVID-19 pandemic on our liquidity and capital resources, see Liquidity and Capital Resources below.